Cale Makar: Stanley Cup, Norris and Conn Smythe trophies (2021–present)

 On July 24, 2021, Makar signed a six-year, $54 million extension with the Avalanche.
 On October 28, Makar scored two points (one goal and one assist) in a 4–3 win against the St. Louis Blues, in doing so, he scored his 100th point in just 108 games, which tied him with Sergei Zubov as the sixth-fastest defenceman to accomplish this feat.
 On March 25, 2022, Makar scored his 24th goal of the 2021–22 season in a 6–3 win against the Philadelphia Flyers, breaking the Avalanche's single-season record for goals scored by a defenceman.
 He finished the season with 28 goals, the most by a defenceman in the NHL since Brent Burns in the 2016–17 season, and 58 assists.
 19 of his 28 goals were at even strength.
 Makar was named a James Norris Memorial Trophy finalist for the second consecutive season.
 He won the Norris Trophy, the first Avalanche defenceman to do so, and finished eighth in voting for the Hart Memorial Trophy, awarded by the Professional Hockey Writers' Association to the league's most valuable player.

-The Avalanche finished first in the Western Conference, and second in the league overall, advancing into the 2022 Stanley Cup playoffs to meet the Nashville Predators in the first round.
+The Avalanche finished first in the Western Conference, and second in the league overall, advancing into the 2022 playoffs to meet the Nashville Predators in the first round.
 Makar scored 10 points in a four-game sweep of the Predators, setting a record for points by a defenceman in the first four games of a postseason.
 Teammate Nathan MacKinnon remarked, "he might be the best player in the league right now."
-He would amass a further 19 points in the next three rounds, as the Avalanche ousted the Blues and the Edmonton Oilers before defeating the two-time and defending champion Tampa Bay Lightning in the Cup Finals.
-Makar finished the playoffs with a team-leading 29 points, the fourth-most for a defenceman in a single postseason in league history.
+He would amass a further 19 points in the next three rounds, as the Avalanche ousted the Blues and the Edmonton Oilers before defeating the two-time defending champion Tampa Bay Lightning in the 2022 Stanley Cup Final, winning his first Stanley Cup.
+Makar finished the playoffs with a team-leading 29 points (eight goals and 21 assists), the fourth-most for a defenceman in a single postseason in league history.
 He was awarded the Conn Smythe Trophy as the most valuable player in the postseason, and became only the third defenceman to win the Norris and Conn Smythe Trophies in the same season, after Bobby Orr (1970 and 1972) and Nicklas Lidström (2002).